TommyVaughan/Programming-Project/README.md

 The data set can be found from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/iris)

+#### The Python Libraries used

+1) Numpy is the fundamental package for scientific computing with Python. besides it's scientific uses it can also be used as an efficient multi-dimensional container of generic data.
+2) Pandas is a package providing fast, flexible and expressive data structures designed to make working with data both easy and initutive.
+3) Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.

 #### List of folders and their contents

 1) openfile.py provides a look at all of the data in the uploaded iris.csv file.